Skip to main content

 • sparse: The column is a sparse vector column.

-• The second item in the string: The dimension of the sparse vector.
+• The second item in the string: The dimension of sparse vector.

-• The third item in the string: The element type of the sparse vector.
+• The third item in the string: The element type of sparse vector.
 Can be:

 • "int8"